 - URL Destination goals

 An experiment that uses a URL Destination goal focuses on getting users to view a specific web page.

 Use this kind of goal to find out things like how well your test pages encourages users along a path to a product page, a page that includes the location of your business, or pages on which you're selling ads.

 - Event goals

 An experiment that uses an event goal focuses on getting users to perform a specific action on a page.

-Use this kind of goal to find out things like how well your test pages encourages users to sign up for a newsletter, view a video or click Add to Basket for a product.
+Use this kind of goal to find out things like how well your test pages encourages users to sign up for a newsletter, view a video, or click Add to Cart for a product.

 - Session Duration goals

 Use this kind of goal to see how well your test pages encourage users to spend at least the minimum amount of time you want on your site.
 For example, if you're running a news site, you want to see that users are spending enough time to read the articles, and enough time to validate the rates you charge for advertisements.

 - Pages per Session goals

 Like session-duration goals, pages-per-session goals help you understand whether users are consuming the amount of content you want.
 Are they browsing enough product pages; are they reading articles in the political, sports, and lifestyle sections?

 Analytics Metrics You can use in Experiments

 In addition to goals, you can use any other available metric as objective for your experiment.
 For example, you can test which page leads to a decrease in bounce rate, or to the greatest increase in revenue or session duration.